towersvault/shinpokered/README.md

   - Moves that hit multiple times in a turn now calculate damage and critical hits for each individual attack
   - Trapping moves nerfed big time to prevent the new AI from cheesing them:
     - Switching out of a trapping move ends it immediately and wastes its user's turn (prevents PP underflow glitch too)
-	- Each time a trapping move is used and hits, user's speed reduced 25% until recalculated through other mechanics
     - A 'poof' animation plays to signal the last turn of the trapping move
   - Ghost moves (i.e. just Lick) do 2x against psychic as was always intended
   - Pay Day upped to 5x multiplier of later generations